david-stewart/jet_and_thermal/readme.md

 all the hydro backgrounds that will be used as the background embedding for the `pp` and `lbt_brick` jets.

-## Run the C++ code to cluster the jets together and do the jet matching.
-For
+## Run the C++ Code to Cluster and Match Jets

-the hydro events, the backgrounds in the hydro file will be used.
+Use the `.root` files generates as input for the C++ binary.
+For the hydro events, the backgrounds in the hydro file will be used.
 Otherwise, an input file from the `hydro` events will be used.

 To do this:

 `cd jet_and_thermal`
 `make`
 `./bin/IP_match_trees [opts]`